Mountains to Sound Greenway Trail

-The Mountains to Sound Greenway is a 100-mile landscape surounding I-90 that stretches from the Seattle waterfront to Central Washington.
-Featuring wildland hiking and biking trails and a regional trail network that is used by pedestrians and bicyclists for recreation and community purposes, the Greenway connects it all.
-The 3.6-mile trail being studied would close a gap in the Greenway between Factoria Boulevard and Lakemont Boulevard.
+The Mountains to Sound Trail Greenway is a 100-mile landscape surrounding Interstate 90 that stretches from the Seattle waterfront to Central Washington.
+It features hiking and biking trails and a regional trail network used by pedestrians and bicyclists for recreation and transportation.
+The 3.6-mile trail being studied would close a gap in the Greenway between Factoria Boulevard and Lakemont Boulevard in Bellevue.

-There are a number of barriers for cyclists and pedestrians in the Eastgate/I-90 corridor, notably the gap in the the MTS Greenway.
+There are a number of barriers for cyclists and pedestrians in the Eastgate/I-90 corridor, notably the gap in the Greenway Trail.
 Many ideas were considered as part of the Eastgate/I-90 Land Use and Transportation Project on how to address the “Eastgate Gap.”
 Community input represented an important consideration in the assessment of trail alignment options.

 The process is summarized in the Outreach Bike Ride Summary Report.
 Responses indicated that riders prefer the southern alignment because it is the most direct and continuous route.
 A citizen advisory committee endorse the pathway depicted in the proposed Mountains to Sound Greenway alignment.
 The alignment was chosen as part of a study of the entire Eastgate/I-90 corridor, the Eastgate/I-90 Land Use and Transportation Project.
 The city, in partnership with the Mountains to Sound Greenway Trust, completed a design study of trail alignment along the south side of Interstate 90.